 When to see this species: During calm and clear weather conditions

-The sea eagle offers a thrilling spectacle for nature enthusiasts.
+The white-tailed eagle offers a thrilling spectacle for nature enthusiasts.
 With its impressive wingspan and distinctive white tail feathers, the sea eagle commands attention in the sky.
 Early mornings and late afternoons provide optimal viewing opportunities, as the sea eagle hunts for fish and navigates its vast domain.
-Embrace patience and a keen sense of observation, for it is within these moments that you may witness the awe-inspiring sight of the sea eagle in its natural habitat, symbolizing the untamed beauty of the Scottish highlands.
+Embrace patience and a keen sense of observation, for it is within these moments that you may witness the awe-inspiring sight of the white-tailed eagle in its natural habitat, symbolizing the untamed beauty of the Scottish highlands.

 When to see this species: During the spring and summer months